BGS provides a broad range of additional activities for the boys to pursue.

 At BGS we know boys have unique learning needs and recognise part of a rounded education is the ability to work collaboratively and build social connections with girls.

-One of the special components of BGS is the experience of combined activities with Firbank Grammar.
+One of the special components of BGS is the experience of combined activities with students from Firbank Grammar.
 The program includes academic experiences planned and supervised by staff from both schools.

 Activities & Clubs